 With the healthcare debate in full swing, the climate change debate is on the back burner.
 But work on legislation and getting it passed in the Senate continues.
 Politics Daily Columnist Jill Lawrence interviewed former Sen. John Warner, who had some interesting remarks.
 As for the status of legislation in the Senate, he said, “The leadership of the Senate, primarily [Senate Majority Leader Harry] Reid, made a very wise decision at this time.
 All the committees that have a part of the jurisdiction are putting in their own recommendations for legislation.
 Therefore six committees are now preparing a bill to be submitted to Senator Reid the last week or so in September.”
 Warner, who had co-sponsored an earlier bill while in the Senate, also referred to the loss of white pine forest in the western US from climate change.
 “I went to Coeur D’Alene, Idaho, to give a speech… I was just absolutely heartbroken.
 The old forest, the white pine forest in which I worked [as a Forest Service firefighter], was absolutely gone, devastated, standing there dead from the bark beetle.
 I said to the forest ranger.”
-As the former chairman of the Senate Armed Services Committee, Warner’s concerns about global warming includes national security.
+As the former chairman of the Senate Armed Services Committee, Warner’s concerns about climate change includes national security.
 He cites the example of Somalia, where prolonged drought conditions further destabilized the country, already experiencing political and economic instability.
 “Where you have fragile nations… a serious climactic problem will come along, with a shortage of food or water, and often those governments are toppled… This political instability and weakness is given the final tilt by a problem associated with climactic change.”
 You can read more of the interview here.